HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Software Engineering/Software Reliability and Quality Assurance/Software Reliability and Quality Assurance.md

 ### **<br/>What is software quality?**
 Software quality refers to the characteristics of a software product that determine its ability to satisfy the stated needs of its users.
 In simpler terms, it refers to a software product that meets its intended purpose and user expectations.

+### **<br/>Write the software quality management activities.**
+Software Quality Management involves the systematic processes and activities that ensure the software product meets specified quality requirements and standards.
+SQM aims to enhance the software’s reliability, functionality, performance, and overall quality.<br/>
+Here are the primary Software Quality Management activities:<br/>

 ### **<br/>Define Software Quality Assurance.**
 Software Quality Assurance (SQA) is a systematic approach to ensuring software meets specified requirements and expectations.
 It encompasses a range of activities aimed at preventing defects and ensuring the quality of the software product throughout its lifecycle.<br/>